 WSU ruled the conference’s postseason awards, placing three on the All-MVC First Team and one more on the Second Team.
 Senior Cleanthony Early became the first AP All-American of the Marshall era, landing consensus second team status, while sophomore point guard Fred VanVleet – the MVC’s Player of the Year – was a second and third team choice in several publications.

 Momentum for the WSU’s historic 2013-14 season actually began the previous spring with a trip to the NCAA Final Four.
 The 2012-13 Shockers entered the year with lowered expectations, having lost much of their firepower from the previous year’s MVC Championship team.
-Early season injuries to two starters furthered that narrative, but on the court, the Shockers continued winning.
+Early season injuries to three starters furthered that narrative, but on the court, the Shockers continued winning.
 They opened the year 9-0 and took the MVC race down the final night of the regular season before settling for a runner-up finish.

 Early – a high-scoring JUCO transfer – was named First Team All-Valley, and senior forward Carl Hall took home Second Team honors

 WSU was given a No. 9 seed when the 2013 NCAA pairings were released and quickly went to work busting brackets across America.
 The Shockers tripped up Pittsburgh and No. 1 overall seed Gonzaga to reach the Sweet 16 for the first time since 2006.
 The following weekend, they used quick starts to dispatch La Salle and Ohio State to earn the program’s first Final Four berth since 1965.